Danixu/ziso_compressor/README.md

 #### HDL Fix

 Actually there is a [bug in the hdl_dump](https://github.com/ps2homebrew/hdl-dump/issues/71) which will trim the latest bytes of the file if the size is not a multiple of 2048.
-To solve it, the program will pad the output file to the nearest 2048 bytes multiple.
+To solve it, the program will pad the output file to the nearest upper 2048 bytes multiple.